javurena7/core-periphery-emergence/data_fit/README.md

 $$p^{ab}_k = \left(c \frac{n^b_kk}{\sum_j(n^a_jj + n^b_jj)} + (1-c)  \frac{n^b_k}{\sum_j(n^a_j + n^b_j)}\right)s_{ab}$$

 Where $n_k$ is the same as `tgt_cnt`, and $k$ is `tgt_k`.
 The network statistics for n are then we use are then `Pa_tot` $=\sum_j(n^a_j*j)$ and `Ua_tot` $= \sum_j n^a_j$.

+## Notes

+This folder contains several files used for preprocessing datasets.
+A breakdown of the most important files is:
+1. `rewiring_degree_fit.py`: for fitting the rewiring model
+2. `growth_degree_fit.py`: for fitting the growth model
+3. `plot_general.py`: for replicating Figure 4 -- this requires preprocessing all the datasets
+4. `plot_policies.py`: for plotting plots in the style of Figure 5
+5. `plot_boards`: for replicating Figure 5